 Participant contributions and earnings on those contributions vest immediately.
-For all Companies that provide a matching contribution, except for certain Rohl, Fiberon and Larson contributions, vesting in the Company matching contribution and earnings on those contributions occurs upon the earliest of the following:

-- (1) retirement under a Company pension plan or after attainment of age 55 and 5 years of service; (2) death; - (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); - (5) termination of employment without fault, and (6) after one year of service.
+QNECs and earnings on those contributions vest immediately.
+For all Companies that provide a matching contribution, vesting in the matching contribution and earnings on those contributions occurs upon on the earliest of the following: (1) retirement under a Company pension plan or after attainment of age 55 and 10 years of service; (2) death; (3) termination of employment due to disability; (4) attainment of normal retirement age (generally 65); (5) termination of employment without fault, and (6) after one year of service.